 How RV Refrigerators Work

-The RV fridge uses hydrogen gas, ammonia, and water to keep your fruits and food and wine cold.
-The refrigerator uses electric or propane to heat the fluids, sending them through a series of tubes and then condensation happens.
+The RV fridge uses hydrogen gas, ammonia, and water to keep your fruits and food, and wine cold.
+The refrigerator uses electricity or propane to heat the fluids, sending them through a series of tubes, and then condensation happens.
 Condensation leads to cooling in the fridge.

-The heat produced by propane or the electric energy heats the ammonia, hydrogen gas and water.
+The heat produced by propane or electric energy heats the ammonia, hydrogen gas, and water.
 And this leads to evaporation.
 The evaporated gases pass through a series of tubes that cools them down through condensation.

 This process of cooling, the absorption process, is the most common with RVs and travel trailers because it uses less energy and is relatively safer than the standard compressor mechanism.